Multi2Sim/multi2sim/doc/coding-guidelines/coding-guidelines.md

 ###
 Name spaces should always be accessed explicitly, avoiding `using namespace` statements in order to prevent name space conflicts.
 Name space `std` should also be always explicitly stated (`std::string`, `std::cout`, ...).

+###
+Keep (initialization) order: Namespace-level objects in different compilation units should never depend on each other for initialization, because their initialization order is undefined.

 Identifiers